stephanieh0201/TaskProcessor/README.md

 algorithm is selected.

 #### First In First Out
+For this algorithm, tasks should be selected from the todo list simply based on their insertedTime.
+The customer the tasks are associated with is not pertinent to the algorithm.
+The task chosen to be placed in the processing list should be the task with the earliest insertedTime of all todo tasks.

 #### Round Robin
+For this algorithm, tasks should be selected from the todo list based on the customer they are associated with.
+This should be done in a round robin fashion based on the customers.
+For example, if there are 3 customers, the first task is chosen for customer1, then a task for customer2, customer3, then back to customer1, and so on.
+When choosing a task narrowed down to a specific customer (e.g knowing that you are choosing a task for customer1), the task with the earliest insertedTime should be selected.

 #### Balanced Round Robin
+For this algorithm, tasks should be selected from the todo list based on the customer they are associated with.
+This should be done in a round robin fashion based on the customers and the number of tasks currently in the processing list.
+The goal of this algorithm is to have the same number of tasks for each customer in the processing list at any time.
+This should be demonstrated by setting much higher values for  taskMinSeconds and taskMaxSeconds for a specific customer, and showing that tasks are still distributed evenly across all customers.
+One customer should not dominate the processing list.
 ## Setup
 #### Requirements
 - Install node (https://nodejs.org)